NM Neural Decoding Demo

 Comparing MLP, 2D CNN, LSTM, and Transformer architectures for brain-computer interface decoding

-This project decodes hand position and velocity from 95-channel neural spike data recorded during a center-out reaching task.
-The goal: predict where a monkey is moving its hand using only brain signals.
+This project decodes hand position and velocity from 95-channel motor-cortex spike-count data recorded during a reaching task.
+The goal: predict where the hand is moving using only neural activity.
 Four deep learning architectures were trained and compared on the same dataset (contdata95.mat), sampled at 50ms bins.
-View source on GitHub
+The live replay below shows real decoded trajectories on held-out test data — exported directly from the trained models.

 Live Decoding Replay

-Watch each model attempt to decode hand position from neural activity in real-time.
+Watch each model decode hand position from neural activity in real-time, on one representative run from the held-out test set.
 Blue = actual trajectory, red = model prediction.
+(The headline metrics below are 5-seed means.)

 Decoded Position